How to Become a Pinterest Manager

 BUT did you know that many small biz owners are now using PINTEREST to grow their businesses?

-If you’re ready to level up your skill check out The SavvyVault!
-The SavvyVault helps you increase your Virtual Assistant skills so you can increase pricing (in less than 30 minutes a day!)
+If you’re ready to level up your VA skills, check out The SavvyVault!
+The SavvyVault helps you increase your Virtual Assistant skills so you can raise your prices and scale your business — in less than 30 minutes a day!

 Say whaaaaaat!?